Modeling in Houdini using VDB SDF volumes

 3. Installing Numpy.

-NumPy is python dependency which is often used in combination with OpenCV to manipulate and process images and videos efficiently.
+NumPy is a Python dependency often used with OpenCV to manipulate and process images and videos efficiently.
 We need it to build OpenCV.

 Open Command Prompt in Windows 11: